The School for Champions is an educational website that shows you how to achieve your dreams.

 Comparison

 Since Unity considers itself a Christian church, it is unusual that its five principles make no mention of the role of Jesus Christ, such as in the Apostles' Creed.
-Although most Unity church services include the Lord's Prayer, have baptism and Holy Communion.
-Jesus Christ is mentioned in other Unity areas.
+Many Unity churches do include the Lord's Prayer and have baptism and Holy Communion, and Jesus Christ is mentioned in other Unity areas of worship.

 Summary